-Notice the UX designer is focused on interactions with the customer while the UX designer is focused on the aesthetics.
+Notice that the UX designer focuses on interactions with the customer while the UX designer focuses on aesthetics.

-Though UX and UI approach design from different perspectives, there is naturally a lot of harmony and overlap between their respective goals.
-As such, in some cases, either or both roles can be held by a designer, but UX design will often include contributions from business analysts and QA professionals that help enhance the design experiences for the users.
+Though UX and UI approach design from different perspectives, there is naturally a lot of harmony and overlap between their goals.
+In some cases, either or both roles can be held by a designer.
+UX design often includes contributions from business analysts and QA professionals that help enhance the design experiences for the users.

 What Makes a Good UX Design?

-Remember, good UX design should be evaluated by the customer-centric terms we identified earlier; namely, whether the product is useful, usable, findable, credible, accessible, desirable, and ultimately valuable.
+Remember, the customer-centric terms we identified earlier should evaluate good UX design: whether the product is practical, usable, findable, credible, accessible, desirable, and ultimately valuable.

 Let’s talk about how we can design for the user experience.